kaspagang/kaspy/README.md

 ## work in progress...

-**only for experimental use - Not stable**
+**only for experimental use**

-please see: https://github.com/kaspagang/kaspy/issues/1 if you want to make it useable!
+~~please see: https://github.com/kaspagang/kaspy/issues/1 if you want to make it useable!

 ## Authors